sammywachtel/harmonic-analysis/CODE_OF_CONDUCT.md

 Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate action in response to any instances of unacceptable behavior.

-For questions or reports, please contact sammywachtel@gmail.com.
+For questions or reports, please create an issue on GitHub or contact the maintainers through GitHub discussions.

 This Code of Conduct is adapted from the Contributor Covenant, version 1.4.